StaticJsCMS/static-cms/website/content/docs/beta-features.md

   # optional, defaults to 'https://gitlab.com/api/graphql'.
 Can be used to configure a self hosted GitLab instance.
   graphql_api_root: https://my-self-hosted-gitlab.com/api/graphql
 ```
-## Open Authoring

-When using the [GitHub backend](/docs/github-backend), you can use Simple CMS to accept contributions from GitHub users without giving them access to your repository.
-When they make changes in the CMS, the CMS forks your repository for them behind the scenes, and all the changes are made to the fork.
-When the contributor is ready to submit their changes, they can set their draft as ready for review in the CMS.
-This triggers a pull request to your repository, which you can merge using the GitHub UI.

-At the same time, any contributors who *do* have write access to the repository can continue to use Simple CMS normally.

-More details and setup instructions can be found on [the Open Authoring docs page](/docs/open-authoring).

 ## Folder Collections Path